yiisoft/log/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/log/coverage.svg)](https://shepherd.dev/github/yiisoft/log)

 This package provides [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logging library.
-It is used in [Yii Framework](http://www.yiiframework.com/) but is supposed to be usable separately.
-The work of the logger is based on the targets that filters the log messages by their severity levels and categories and then exports them to some medium.
+It is used in [Yii Framework](http://www.yiiframework.com/) but is usable separately.

+The logger sends passes messages to multiple targets.
+Each target may filter messages by their severity levels and categories and then export them to some medium such as file, email or syslog.

 ## Installation